projectsveltos/sveltos/docs/events/addon_event_deployment.md

 ### Cleanup

 !!! note
-    Based on the example above, if a Service is deleted, the NetworkPolicy is also removed automatically by Sveltos.
+    Based on the example above, if a *Service* is deleted, the *NetworkPolicy* is removed automatically by Sveltos.

 ```bash
 $ kubectl get services -A --selector=sveltos=fv